Transportation Research Board: Funding

-Although many activities are requested and funded by Congress and federal agencies, TRB and the National Academies do not receive direct appropriations from the federal government.
-Programs receive support from state transportation departments, the various administrations of the U.S. Department of Transportation and other federal agencies, industry associations, and other organizations and individuals interested in the development of transportation.
+Although many activities are requested and funded by Congress and federal agencies, TRB and the National Academies do not receive direct federal appropriations.
+Programs receive support from state transportation departments, the various administrations of the U.S. Department of Transportation, and other federal agencies, industry associations, and other organizations and individuals interested in the development of transportation.

 The Cooperative Research Programs receive funding.
 The Behavioral Traffic Safety Cooperative Research Program (BTSCRP) facilitates projects with support from the Governors Highway Safety Association.
 The Airport Cooperative Research Program (ACRP) is sponsored by the Federal Aviation Administration.
 The National Cooperative Highway Research Program (NCHRP), created in 1962, is sponsored by individual state departments of transportation of the American Association of State Highway and Transportation Officials and the Federal Highway Administration.
 The Transit Cooperative Research Program (TCRP) is sponsored by the Federal Transit Administration and carried out under a three-way agreement among the National Academy of Sciences, the Transit Development Corporation, Inc., and the American Public Transportation Association.

-TRB offers selective research funding, notably, the NCHRP, the ACRP, and TCRP.
-Each one of these programs has industry leaders who function as references while completing the project.
+TRB offers selective research funding through the NCHRP, ACRP, and TCRP.
+Each of these programs has industry leaders who serve as references during the project.